 - Information on your employer and your partner/spouse’s employer, if applicable.

 Once you receive the benefit, you must use it to pay for dental services.
-If the services in that year cost less than the total benefit amount, you don’t have to return any unused money.
+If the services in that year cost less than the total benefit amount, the CRA expects you to spend it on the child’s oral health needs in lieu of returning any unused money.

 Should I wait until the CDCP or CDB is launched to go to the dentist?

 Please don’t delay treatments or your dental appointments!
 It’s better to keep getting regular dental checkups now to catch problems before they become painful and expensive to treat.

 We understand you may be thinking of delaying dental care or rethinking your benefit coverage hoping the costs will be covered by the CDCP.
 But no one knows what services or treatments will be covered, or when that coverage will even start.

 For more information on preventing dental problems, visit our Care and Disease Prevention page.

 It’s important that I see the dentist, but I can’t afford to.
 What options do I have?

 It’s very important to speak openly with your dentist.
 They might be able to set up treatment and payment options that work with your financial situation.
 Give them a call to see what can be done to help.